-LunaseeStudios / Shutterstock.com Antony McAulay / Shutterstock.com Beverage Containers Special Instructions LunaseeStudios / Shutterstock.com Antony McAulay / Shutterstock.com The Transfer Station operates a state-certified buy-back where customers can redeem containers which have California Redemption Value (CRV).
-Material brought for redemption must be segregated by product type and separated from other materials.
-The Buy-Back Center is open Monday – Saturday, 10 a.m. – 4 p.m.
-Check If Eligible for CRV Check the label to see if a container is eligible for CRV (California Redemption Value): it will say “CA Redemption Value,” “California Cash Refund,” “CA CRV” or “CA Cash Refund.
+LunaseeStudios / Shutterstock.com Antony McAulay / Shutterstock.com Beverage Containers Special Instructions LunaseeStudios / Shutterstock.com Antony McAulay / Shutterstock.com In the State of California, consumers can redeem empty bottles and cans for cash.
+By law, you can bring up to 50 aluminum, 50 glass, 50 plastic and 50 bi-metal California Redemption Value (CRV) containers in a single visit and request to be paid by count.
+You will be paid the full CRV redemption of 5 cents or 10 cents, as listed on each container.
+Redemption locations change frequently.
+Use this map from CalRecycle to find all the Beverage Container Recycling Centers in and around Ukiah.
+These refunds are made possible through the the California Beverage Container Recycling and Litter Reduction Act.
+Check If Eligible for CRV Check the label to see if a container is eligible for CRV (California Redemption Value): it will say CA Redemption Value, California Cash Refund, CA CRV or CA Cash Refund.
 Aluminum cans are labeled on the top of the can, and plastic or glass containers are labeled on the side.
 Rinse Out Before Recycling Empty and rinse out beverage containers before redeeming them for cash.
 Moisture and dirt contaminate the recycling.
 The attendant may reject a pile if it is excessively contaminated.
-What's Eligible for CRV The following items are eligible for CRV: beer and malt beverages, wine coolers and distilled spirit coolers, carbonated drinks (fruit, water or soft), non-carbonated drinks (fruit, water, soft), coffee and tea beverages, 100 percent fruit juice less than 46 ounces, vegetable juice 16 ounces or less and sports drinks.
-What's Not Eligible for CRV The following items are not eligible for CRV: milk, medical food, wine, spirits, 100 percent fruit juice more than 46 ounces, vegetable juice more than 16 ounces and food & non-beverage containers.
+What's Eligible for CRV The following beverage containers are eligible for CRV: beer and malt beverages, wine coolers and distilled spirit coolers, carbonated drinks (fruit, water or soft), non-carbonated drinks (fruit, water, soft), coffee and tea beverages, 100 percent fruit juice less than 46 ounces, vegetable juice 16 ounces or less and sports drinks.
+What's Not Eligible for CRV The following beverage containers are not eligible for CRV: milk, medical food, wine, spirits, 100 percent fruit juice more than 46 ounces, vegetable juice more than 16 ounces and food & non-beverage containers.